Bisexual chic: From 1970s onwards

 After a strain of social movements centred on LGBT rights like the Stonewall riots in 1969, from the 1970s onwards, awareness of bisexuality was on the rise and non-conforming sexual behaviors were seen as acts of social defiance.
 In 1972, the hit musical film Cabaret featured a love triangle with a man and woman fighting for the same (male) lover.
 The author who inspired it, Christopher Isherwood, was among the first openly homosexual celebrities.
 Other prominent cultural representations of the 1970s include The Rocky Horror Picture Show and Sunday Bloody Sunday.
 In the 1990s, under the influence of the contemporary hipster subculture, which symbolized the resistance against mainstream lifestyles and encouraged unconventionalities, more and more people started to speculate about their own identity as well as sexuality.

 The phenomenon of bisexual chic can also be attributed to the growing number of celebrities disclosing their bisexual identity.
 For example, in 1995, the lead vocalist of punk rock band Green Day, Billie Joe Armstrong, came out as bisexual in an interview with The Advocate.
 In the media, Madonna's music videos for "Justify My Love" and "Erotica" and her book Sex featured same-sex eroticism.
 Openly bisexual comedian Sandra Bernhard was featured as a bisexual on the popular television sitcom Roseanne amidst the trend.
 To illustrate the trend, Roseanne later found herself kissed by another woman and was "consoled" by Bernhard's character, bringing bisexuality to Middle America.
 The 1992 film Basic Instinct featured a glamorous bisexual murderess played by Sharon Stone.
 Mainstream singer Janet Jackson recorded a cover version of Rod Stewart's "Tonight's the Night (Gonna Be Alright)" in which she sings to a woman with whom she is about to engage in a ménage à trois, saying, "This is just between me … and you … and you …".

 In the 21st century, bisexuality (or manifestations thereof) was shown or alluded to in the films Kissing Jessica Stein, Y tu mamá también, Mulholland Drive, Alexander, Kinsey, and Brokeback Mountain, in the television series The O.C. in the US and Torchwood in the UK, and in Lady Gaga's music videos for "LoveGame" and "Telephone".
 When in the 2003 MTV Video Music Awards, Madonna kissed Britney Spears and then Christina Aguilera, many news and tabloid outsources referred to it as "lesbian chic".
 The 2008 hit song "I Kissed a Girl" by Katy Perry had bi-curious lyrics.
-According to surveys by the CDC in the US, a larger number of female college and high school students in America are experimenting with other women than ever before and, in a surprising twist, actually report being encouraged to do so by pop culture for the first time.
+According to surveys by the CDC in the US, a larger number of female college and high school students in America are experimenting with other women than ever before and report being encouraged to do so by pop culture for the first time.